After doing a lot of researching and never being able to get a hold of a Lee Big Stopper I came across the Light Craft Workshop ND500.

 1. It’s Not Too Dark

 This is a bonus.
-It cuts out 9 stops not 10 like the Big Stopper.
-This gives you all the benefits of being able shoot on very long exposures in mid day, but it also lets you be able to slightly see through it, so you don’t have to constantly take the filter off to frame your shot.
+It cuts out nine stops, not ten like the Big Stopper.
+This gives you all the benefits of shooting very long exposures in mid-day, but it also lets you see through it slightly, so you don’t have to constantly take the filter off to frame your shot.

-I’ve heard of some people switching their camera into Live Mode and then cranking the ISO.
-This apparently works as well.
+I’ve heard of some people switching their camera to Live Mode and then cranking the ISO.
+This works as well.

-The screw on filter threads are really nice because you can get it in the 82mm thread size.
-Meaning it will work for most of your lenses.
-I bought it for my Canon 16-35mm lens and adapt it to all my other lenses.
+The screw-on filter threads are nice because you can get them in the 82mm thread size, which means they will work for most lenses.
+I bought one for my Canon 16-35mm lens and have since adapted it to all my other lenses.

-When shooting mid day at an ISO 100, I can usually get a 30 second shutter with an f-stop of 19 or 22.
-I don’t recommend shooting that high of aperture because of diffraction but if you want that 30 second exposure you’ll need to.
+When shooting mid-day at ISO 100, I can usually get a 30-second shutter with an f-stop of 19 or 22.
+I don’t recommend shooting that high of an aperture because of diffraction, but if you want that 30-second exposure, you’ll need to.

-I could see 10 stops from the Lee Big Stopper being slightly better if you needed a longer shutter.
-With that extra stop of ND you could lower your f-stop a little bit while still maintaining a 30 second shutter.
-You could always go down to 15 if you like as well, but I really like 30.
+I could see ten stops from the Lee Big Stopper being slightly better if you needed a longer shutter.
+With that extra stop of ND, you could lower your f-stop a little bit while still maintaining a 30-second shutter.
+You could always go down to 15, but I like 30.

 Color Shifts

-I haven’t really noticed any bad color shifts.
-It seems to make the scene slightly more blue which is good and easy to correct.
+I haven’t noticed any bad color shifts.
+It makes the scene slightly bluer, which is good and easy to correct.

 The biggest thing is the extra little vignetting.
-It’s not ugly and is feathered nicely which actually gives a decent effect.
+It’s not ugly and is feathered nicely, which has a decent effect.